 One of the most effective ways to treat cavities is by filling them.
-In Littleton, Colorado, at Dutch Creek Dental, Mike Itoafa, DMD, understands the importance of filling small cavities before they become too large.
+In Littleton, Colorado, at Dutch Creek Dental, Mihai Itoafa, DMD, understands the importance of filling small cavities before they become too large.
 If you think you may have a cavity, contact Dr. Itoafa so he can repair the damage with a tooth filling before infection sets in.
 To discuss your tooth filling options, call the office or schedule an appointment online.

 A cavity occurs when poor brushing habits and excess sugar allow bacteria in your mouth to thrive.
 When this happens, the bacteria's acidic byproducts can break down the enamel on your teeth.
 When a small hole forms, it's called a cavity.
 If a cavity is left untreated, it can grow larger, cause infections or abscesses, and even lead to tooth loss.